athoune/Drupal-Snapshot/README.txt

 Drush : http://drupal.org/project/drush

 -- INSTALLATIONS --
+Install php in command line version (php5-cli in debian like Linux) Install and test drush rsync is available in any classical Linux, but not rdiff-backup, look for your packet system to install it.

+Yet, there is no release
 $ cd sites/all/modules
 $ git clone git://github.com/athoune/Drupal-Snapshot.git snapshot

 -- CONFIGURATION --

+Admin page is available at admin/settings/snapshot Check that mysql's myisam files in the suggested path.
+Check where backup is done.
+Choose a backup method.

 -- USAGE --

 $ drush snapshot

+The classical way is to add a simple script in /etc/cron.daily/mySnapshot

+8<----------------
+#!/bin/sh

+cd /var/www/maDrupalSite && ./sites/all/modules/drush/drush.php snapshot
+---------------->8

 -- CONTACT --
 Mathieu - http://drupal.org/user/378820